RetroDECK/ES-DE/USERGUIDE-DEV.md

 ```

 If using the AppImage release of RPCS3 on Linux another issue may be that the path to the emulator could change when upgrading to a newer release, which may or may not require manual updates to the desktop files.

+Regardless of how you've installed RPCS3, make sure to always test the shortcuts outside ES-DE first, because if they don't work from the desktop, then they will not work from inside ES-DE either.

 Apart from this you need to install the PS3 system firmware to use the emulator, but that is described in the RPCS3 documentation.